Alienware 17 In Laptop

 • The Alienware 17 has enough processing power to get you through your day, even if you do a lot of things at once, so most users won’t notice the changes.

 • The real difference between a system with one card and two cards is how well it plays games.
-The Alienware 18 and Origin PC Eon 17-SLX, which cost about $2,000 more than this Alienware 17, make great use of their dual GeForce 780M graphics cards.
+The Alienware 18 and Origin PC Eon 17-SLX, which cost about $2,000 more than the Alienware 17, make great use of their dual GeForce 780M graphics cards.

 Display